aadennis/MusicMaking/midi/drums/readme.md

 If I want to give this particular example a name, well, I should first say these can probably be considered templates.
 This one might be ''8note-altrest-template01.csv''

+I have now implemented that structure.
+The call...

+This is the .mp3 from Reaper, rendered using Toontrack EZDrummer 2 Modern Basic drumset:

 # Velocity-Controlled Pattern Generator

 A Python toolkit for creating MIDI drum patterns with precise velocity control using `music21`.
 This tool provides utilities for creating dynamic drum patterns with control over timing, velocity, and pattern sequencing.